pmlmodelling/oceanVal/docs/source/how_to_use.rst

     oceanval.validate()
 This must be run in the same directory where the matchup files were created.

+The following options are available:

+- `variables`: A list of variable names to validate.
+This must match those supplied as `name`.
+If not specified, all registered variables will be validated.
+- `title`: A title for the html summary page.
+- `lon_lim`: The longitude limits for the validation region (e.g. [-180, 180]).
+- `lat_lim`: The latitude limits for the validation region (e.g. [-90, 90]).
+- `region`: A string specifying the region being validated.
+Only "global" and "nwes" (northwest European Shelf are currently available).

 This will then generate and open an html page that can be viewed in a web browser.